-- 194. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
+- 215. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
 However both Parties have imposed restrictions on UNMO movement in Abyei (Sector VI).
-In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007. - 195.
+In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007. - 216.
 Since the implementation of the Abyei Roadmap, the UN enjoys freedom of movement within the Abyei Administrative Area.
-Sector 6 has established two temporary bases in Agok and Diffra.(08/08) - 196.
+Sector 6 has established two temporary bases in Agok and Diffra.(08/08) - 217.
 The restriction of freedom of movement by SPLA to UNMIS from accessing Akur area South of Abyei took centre stage for during the month of June.
 SPLA claimed that the area belongs to Sector II, whereas according to the Abyei Roadmap Area, Akur is within the Roadmap Area.
 CJMC is trying to resolve the issue.
 (06/09)

-4.4 AREA JOINT MILITARY COMMITTEE
+4.3 AREA JOINT MILITARY COMMITTEE

-- 197. The Area Joint Military Committees (AJMC), which coordinate all the ceasefire related monitoring and verification activities in the Sectors, were to be formed by 24 June 2005.
+218. The Area Joint Military Committees (AJMC), which coordinate all the ceasefire related monitoring and verification activities in the Sectors, were to be formed by 24 June 2005.
 However, due to the non-availability of the members nominated by the parties and the Sector HQs (in some cases), their formation was delayed.
-The first AJMC was held in the Nuba Mountains Area on 20 September 2005. - 198.
-In September 2009, AJMC meetings were held in all Sectors as follows: Sector I- I5 Sept.; Sector II- 1 Sept.; Sector VI- 3 Sept.; Sector IV-3 & 14 Sept.; Sector V- 2 Sept.
-(09/09)
+The first AJMC was held in the Nuba Mountains Area on 20 September 2005.

-4.5 JOINT MILITARY TEAMS (JMTS)
+4.4 JOINT MILITARY TEAMS (JMTS)